rlsalcido24/lakehouse_utils/README.md

 The purpose of the lakehouse utils package is threefold:

 I) Expedite the time and level of effort for migrating pipelines from cloud data warehouses to the Lakehouse  (ie dbt + databricks).
 This is done by transpiling functions that are not natively available in spark sql to compatible spark sql functions that take in the same input(s) and render the same outputs.
-This is all done via DBT macros (feel free to reference the macros directory).
+This is done via either DBT macros (feel free to reference the macros directory) or in place regex conversions.

 II) Be a centralized source of truth for warehouse function mapping to Databricks function mapping.
 Also surface instances where certain functions can not be automated and manual intervention is required.
 You can find the full list of supported functions in the functionlist.csv in the seed directory; you can also find further information in the read.me in the macros directory.